 Can I claim TPD after intermittent host-placement shifts over a longer period?

 In many cases, yes.
-Completing occasional host-placement shifts over several weeks or months does not automatically defeat a TPD claim.
-The key question is whether you could reliably sustain suitable paid work in the open labour market on an ongoing basis.
-If the pattern is irregular, heavily supported, and repeatedly interrupted by symptoms, that history may support rather than weaken your claim when explained clearly.
+Completing occasional host-placement shifts over several weeks or months does not automatically defeat a Total and Permanent Disability (TPD) claim in Australia.
+The practical question is not simply whether you attended some shifts, but whether you could reliably sustain suitable paid work in the open labour market on an ongoing basis.
+If the pattern was irregular, heavily supported, medically interrupted, or followed by significant recovery days, that history may support rather than weaken your claim when it is explained with accurate records.

 Why this scenario is frequently misunderstood